Yes, survive is included in this title. Because honestly, getting through a pregnancy after miscarriage is about emotional survival.

 We all have burdens to bear, they just come in different forms.
 And they teach us in different ways how to be strong, and fierce, and understanding.

-We are now done having children, and my miscarriages are no small part of that decision.
-While the steps above were essential to my mental state, I still feel incredible relief for being done with the fear and anxiety that came from this journey.
+I am now done having children, and my miscarriages are no small part of that decision.
+While the steps above were essential to my mental state, I still feel incredible relief to be able to move on from this part of my life journey.

-But how can I not be grateful for what I gained out of the hardest time of my life?
+But how can I not be grateful for what I gained out of the most trying time of my life?

-If you’ve been through it, how did you survive a pregnancy after miscarriage?
+If you’ve been through it, how did you get through a pregnancy after miscarriage?
 Please share to help others!